Herbal3d/Basil-protocol/README.md

 # Basil-protocol

-Thrift protocol definitions for Basil and its associated components
+Thrift protocol definitions for Basil and its associated components.